alonzolopez/alonzolopez.github.io/_posts/robotics/2023-03-18-quaternions-for-robotics.md

          0         0    0.7071    0.7071
 ```

-The resultant vector expressed in $A$ is
+The resultant vector expressed in /$A/$ is

 $${}^A\vec{v} = \begin{bmatrix} 0  \\  0.7071  \\  0.7071 \end{bmatrix}$$